 - A mixture of Vermiculite, Perlite, and compost should be filled in the rest of the pot.

 - Ensure that the soil is not compressed and there is room for oxygen because the roots need oxygen to grow.

 - Avoid water-logging by letting the soil dry out completely.

 Pruning is usually done when the plant has grown to its full potential.
 You can trim the leaves to refine or shape them depending on what environment it grows in.

-It is ideal to prune your Ficus Shivereana during Spring or summer, which is their growing season.
+Prune your Ficus Shivereana during Spring or summer, their growing season.

 But keep in mind that too much pruning can affect their growth rate.
 Hence it should be avoided.

 The propagation of Ficus Shivereana can be difficult if not done properly.
 It may take a few tries before your goal can be achieved.

 Take the following steps for the propagation of Ficus Shivereana.